-Pason's balance sheet remains strong, with no interest bearing debt, and \$73.9 million in Total Cash as at September 30, 2024, compared to \$171.8 million as at December 31, 2023.
-The decrease in the period is the result of funding the IWS Acquisition in Q1 2024 with a total of \$88.2 million in cash and the repayment of \$13.3 million in interest bearing debt assumed through the acquisition.
-Pason generated cash from operating activities of \$30.4 million in the third quarter of 2024, compared to \$31.7 million in the third quarter of 2023, which reflects higher Adjusted EBITDA year over year offset by lower levels of interest income recognized.
+Pason's balance sheet remains strong, with no interest bearing debt, and \$87.4 million in Total Cash as at March 31, 2025, compared to \$80.8 million as at December 31, 2024.
+Pason generated cash from operating activities of \$39.9 million in the first quarter of 2025, compared to \$31.0 million in the first quarter of 2024, which reflects higher Adjusted EBITDA year over year and lower levels of working capital investments.

-Pason invested \$13.7 million in net capital expenditures during third quarter of 2024, an increase from \$6.7 million in the third quarter of 2023 as the Company executes on its 2024 capital budget.
-Net capital expenditures in the current quarter includes investments associated with supporting the continued growth of IWS' pressure automation technology offering, for which there would be no associated capital expenditures during the 2023 comparative period given the effective date of the IWS Acquisition of January 1, 2024.
-Net capital expenditures in Q3 2024 also includes investments associated with the ongoing refresh of Pason's drilling related technology platform and the manufacture of additional Pason Mud Analyzers.
-Resulting Free Cash Flow in the third quarter of 2024 was \$16.7 million, compared to \$25.0 million in the same period in 2023.
+Pason invested \$16.7 million in net capital expenditures during the first quarter of 2025, a decrease from \$19.3 million in the first quarter of 2024.
+Net capital expenditures in Q1 2025 includes investments associated with supporting the continued growth of the Company's pressure control automation technology offering for the completions segment, the ongoing refresh of Pason's drilling related technology platform and continued investments in the new Pason Mud Analyzer.
+Resulting Free Cash Flow in the first quarter of 2025 was \$23.2 million, compared to \$11.7 million in the same period in 2024.

-In the third quarter of 2024, Pason returned \$11.3 million to shareholders through the Company's quarterly dividend of \$10.3 million and \$1.0 million in share repurchases.
+In the first quarter of 2025, Pason returned \$16.3 million to shareholders through the Company's quarterly dividend of \$10.3 million and \$6.0 million in share repurchases.